MasonPhonLab/MAPS_Paper_Code/README.md

 This script calls out to a `Julia` script to perform the actual alignment process.
 This script is located at `jl_scripts/dtw_align.jl`.

+# 4. Test set evaluation

+To calculate network performance metrics for on the test set, run the `04-eval_test.py` script.
+Two files will be written, `crisp_test_res.txt` and `sparse_test_res.txt`.
+These files will be analyzed in top-level `R` scripts.

-# 4. Calculating boundary errors
+# 5. Calculating boundary errors

-The errors for the boundaries are calculated using the `04-boundary_error.py` script.
+The errors for the boundaries are calculated using the `05-boundary_error.py` script.
 It will require there to be folders with the names "train", "val", and "test" within the same directory.
 Similar to the `03-test_aligner.py` sciprt, this script will need run multiple times.
 However, it combines the evaluation of the sparse and crisp models, so it only needs to be run 3 times, changing the flags for the train set, val set, and test set as needed.
 It also has an `OVERWRITE` flag that can be set as in `03-test_aligner.py`.

-# 5. Metric calculations and plot generation
+# 6. Metric calculations and plot generation

 There are 4 `R` scripts that need to be run.
 Two are at the top-level.
 The first is `average_metrics.R`, which will calculate averages of the evaluation metrics and associated standard errors.
 The second is `objective_plots.R`, which will generate the plots of training performance over each epoch.